 Early this morning, your transfer will pick you up at the hotel and take you to the ferry terminal for the three hour ferry to Montevideo, Uruguay.
 Upon arrival begin with a wine tour to a bodega in Montevideo with tastings and a delicious lunch included.
 After lunch visit another bodega and then spend the rest of the afternoon on a guided tour of this cosmopolitan city.
 Walk around the Ciudad Vieja, or "Old City" and enjoy the European architecture of the buildings, visit the Gaucho Museum, and the colorful street markets on Saturdays or Sundays.
 Visit the lively Port Market and observe “Candombe” performances or stroll famous art galleries and crafts shops.
 The evening is free to enjoy dinner at one of Montevideo's restaurants or the nightlife that ranges from cozy tango bars to trendy, modern discos.

 Laguna Garzon has become home to many artists as well as an exclusive celebrity hideaway.
-Surrounded by almost undiscovered beaches and lagoons, visitors can expect to find natural pastures with free-ranging cattle, local fishermen providing the “catch of the day”, water sports, and word-class quality restaurants in the nearby beachside town of Jose Ignacio .
+Surrounded by almost undiscovered beaches and lagoons, visitors can expect to find natural pastures with free-ranging cattle, local fishermen providing the “catch of the day”, water sports, and world-class quality restaurants in the nearby beachside town of Jose Ignacio .

 After a leisurely morning, you are picked up for a drive to Rocha Lagoon.
 This spot is well known for its bird watching opportunities and is a protected area.
 Canoe across the lagoon while keeping your eyes peeled for wildlife.
 On the other side, enjoy a picnic lunch before heading out on bikes.
 Ride to La Pedrera, a quaint coastal village on the emerald coast of Uruguay.